prytoegrian/check-break/README.md

 - PHP
 - sh

-Feel free to participate to add yours, correct bugs, improve software design, etc. `Check-break` is under [GPL3](LICENCE).
+Feel free to participate to add yours, correct bugs, improve software design, etc. `check-break` is under [GPL3](LICENCE).

 Please remember that this tool may be incomplete.
 It doesn't replace the human judgment.